 The General Rescue email address, email@example.com will only direct you to the foster info.

 We operate across the southeast under the auspices of the Boston Terrier Rescue Network.
 We share information and resources in all of the USA with affiliated Boston Rescues.

-The fee is generally based on the dog's age and provides for neutering or spaying when required, all required shots being made current, heartworm testing & treatment if required, placement on a monthly prevention program for fleas and heartworms, treatment for other parasites, any other vet visits or urgent medical attention required, dog food and supplies to foster homes.
+The fee is generally based on the dog's age and provides for neutering or spaying when required, all required shots, heartworm testing (we endorse "slow kill", a monthly prevention program for heartworms, treatment for other parasites, any other vet visits or urgent medical attention required, and supplies to foster homes.
 It is our expectation & requirement that these same preventative routine medications be continued as well as any required vet visits after the pet is adopted.

 If for some reason a match isn't made the first time around, we will keep your application on file for the next opportunity to arise.
 Our primary goal is to place a dog in the most suitable environment, based on the animal's individual needs and its temperament.
 The commitment is lifelong and the Boston's interests are always foremost.